 Relief from seasonal allergies is possible with the right treatment no matter where you live.

 Weed pollen is one of the main causes of allergy symptoms – especially the ragweed.
-Ragweed allergy affects 10 to 20% of Americans.
+Ragweed pollen allergy affects about 15% of Americans.

 Ragweed season starts around July or August, depending on what state you live in.
 Then it peaks in mid-September.
 And in some parts of the country, ragweed sticks around until November.